enfow/convex-optimization-wtih-python/README.md

 pip install cvxpy
 ```

 But sometimes it does not works well.
-Then I recommends below commands.
+Then it will be helpful.

 ```
 pip install -U pip